✨ Please note: Discount sets are available on the Lite plan or above.

-Bulk booking discounts can be automatically applied to bookings using discount rules, which you create.
-If the booker meets the specific criteria you've set in the rule, they will automatically receive a discount applied to their basket at checkout.
+Bulk booking discounts can be automatically applied to bookings using discount rules that you've created.
+If the booker meets the specific criteria you've set in the rule, they will then automatically receive a discount applied to their basket at the checkout.

 Setting up a discount set

-A discount set is a grouping of discounts.
-They could for example be grouped around a discount type, like you might want all your bulk booking discount rules in one set, and all your discount codes in another.
-Or they could be grouped around a theme, like as 'Summer Deals' for example.
+A Discount set is a grouping of discounts.
+They could be grouped around a discount type, for example, all your bulk booking discount rules in one set, and all your discount codes in another.
+Or they could be grouped around a theme, like 'Summer Offers' for example.

-To set up a Discount set, firstly select Add a new discount set, then Name the set - This is just for your internal reference and won't be seen by bookers.
+To set up a Discount set, firstly select Add a new discount set, then Name the set, this name is just for your internal reference and won't be seen by bookers:

-2 - Discount type - Decide whether this set, and all discounts within it, apply to Tickets or Class passes.
+Then decide on the Discount type and whether this set and all discounts within it, apply to Tickets or to Class passes:

-3 - Restrict use on events occurring between - You can now decide if this discount set, and all discounts within, are limited to a certain timeframe only.
-Outside this timeframe the discounts will not be valid or applicable at checkout.
-You can leave this blank if there are no date restrictions.
+Under Restrict use on events occurring between you can decide whether this discount set, and all discounts within it, are limited to a certain timeframe only.
+Outside this timeframe, the discounts will not be valid or applicable at checkout.
+If you leave this blank, no date restrictions are applied.

-4 - Ticket discount applies to - This will let you decide if the discounts you're creating in this set are only valid for certain event or ticket types.
-You can leave this blank if the offer is valid across all.
+Ticket discount applies to allows you to decide whether the discounts you're creating are only valid for certain entries or tickets.
+You can leave this blank if the offer is valid for everything on your booking pages.

-Note: Selections included here dictate what the discount can be applied to, not what it can't be applied to.
-This means that if you add new entries or ticket types, you will need to come back into this discount set to tweak the restrictions to include these.
+Selections included here dictate what the discount can be applied to.
+This means that if you add new entries or ticket types, you will then need to come back into this discount set to include these in the offer.

 Setting up bulk booking discounts

 Now you've created a discount set, you can now create your discount rules for your bulk booking discounts.
 To add a new rule, select Add discount rule here:

 💡 To note: